PureStorage-OpenConnect/SAP-HANA-Scripts/README.md

 <u>Location</u> - Powershell/Scale Up/Restore-StorageSnapshot.ps1

 `Restore-StorageSnapshot -HostAddress <IP address of host> -InstanceNumber <InstanceNumber (00)> -DatabaseName <Database Name (HN1)> -DatabaseUser <DBUser> -OperatingSystemUser <OS-User> -PureFlashArrayAddress <Pure FlashArray IP or hostname> -PureFlashArrayUser <pure FA User> -DatabasePort <Port> -OverwriteVolume`

+**Recover from an application consistent storage snapshot for Scale Up systems on VMware using vVols (overwriting existing volume)**

+Running this script with the arguments will bring up an interactive ASCII menu , allowing for a specific point in time data snapshot to be rolled back to.
+The script will also check that the data snapshot is still present on the array.
+This script assumes the snapshot is on the same array as the running SAP HANA data volumes.This will overwrite the existing volume with the snapshot.

+<u>Location</u> - Powershell/Scale Up/Restore-StorageSnapshot.ps1

+`Restore-StorageSnapshot -HostAddress <IP address of host> -InstanceNumber <InstanceNumber (00)> -DatabaseName <Database Name (HN1)> -DatabaseUser <DBUser> -OperatingSystemUser <OS-User> -PureFlashArrayAddress <Pure FlashArray IP or hostname> -PureFlashArrayUser <pure FA User> -DatabasePort <Port> -vCenterAddress <vCenter hostname or IP> -vCenterUser <vCenter User> -vCenterPassword `

 ## Python Scripts